jkillingsworth/jkillingsworth.com/_posts/2018-02-14-how-much-is-an-option-worth.md

   {% endlatex %}
 </figure>

-Now let's say the probability of each possible outcome is this:
+Now let's assume the probability of each outcome is this:

 <figure class="equation">
   {% latex 06 %}